captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 and she mentioned an ex-girlfriend.
 ---
-Apparently they're friends with her ex-girlfriend.
+Apparently, they’re friends with her ex-girlfriend.
 ---
-It's all very confusing.
+It’s all very confusing.
 ---
 ## ROBYN:
 I was married to a man.